 To determine who should be skipped through the various employment questions, certain information, such as employment status (EMPST), had to be asked in every round.
 Note that -2 codes do not apply to questions asked in every round, such as questions about employment status.
 Moreover, questions about whether the person currently works at more than one job (MORJOB) or whether the person holds health insurance from a current main employer (HELDX) are asked in every round, so these variables also do not have a -2 code.
+The -2 code also does not apply to the RNDFLG variable, the variables associated with a change in wage at the CMJ (DIFFWG, NHRWG), most insurance variables, or to the full set of imputed employment variables.
+(Imputed variables are described more fully below.)

 Therefore, in addition to "31" variables, variables that do not use -2 codes because associated questions may be asked in every round or in multiple rounds are as follows: